Ear Cosmetic Plastic Surgery

 Can I have an earlobe reduction?

 As we age the effects of gravity combined with genetics can leave someone with large earlobes requiring reduction.
-This is considered a cosmetic correction and therefore not covered by insurance.
 An earlobe reduction can be done in the office under some circumstances with a local anesthesia.
 Should your earlobe reduction require a more complicated correction or when combined with another procedure, it will be necessary to treat this in the operating room under general anesthesia.

 A facelift is typically a cheek and the neck lift, but the aging doesn’t start and stop there.
 People also get some aging in the upper eyelids and lower eyelids.
 Sometimes we’re doing a combination of those procedures.